b1f6c1c4/git-fancy-push/README.md

 - `bash`
 - `git`
 - `curl`
-- `gawk`
+- `awk`

 ## Limitation

 It will only work for GitHub.
-If you want support for other platforms, create issues or pull requests.
+If you want support for other platforms, create an issue or pull request.

 ## License